tecip-nes/pyot/README.md

 PyoT
 =========

-PyoT is aA Web-Based Macroprogramming Interface for the IoT
+PyoT is a Web-Based Macroprogramming Interface for the IoT

   - Allows remote management of IoT-based networks
   - CoAP resources and 6LoWPAN nodes are abstracted as high-level Python objects